-- 4A.
+- 4.A.
 Tie a rope to a burlap bag filled with straw and several small stones or sand.
 Work up and down the flue until clean. - 5.
 Replace the Terminal Cap or Housing Top.

-Figure 20 Terminal Caps
+Figure 19 Terminal Caps

-D. CLEAR SPACE NEAR FIREPLACE.
-The Hearth Extension must extend at least 18 inches to the front and 8 inches on either side of the firebox opening for the HD36A and HD36Al fireplaces; and 20" to the front and 12" to the sides for the HD42A and HD42Al fireplaces.
+- D. CLEAR SPACE NEAR FIREPLACE.
+The Hearth Extension must extend at least 16 inches to the front and 8 inches on either side of the firebox opening.
 Combustible materials must not be stored in this area.
 Combustible walls perpendicular to the front of the fireplace must be at least 18 inches from the fireplace opening.
-Room furnishings such as drapes, curtains, chairs, or other combustibles must be at least 4 feet from the open front of the fireplace.
+Room furnishings such as drapes, curtains, chairs, or other combustibles must be at least 4 feet from the open front of the fireplace. - E. GRATE.
+The factory installed Integral Grate must be used to hold the logs from falling out of an open fireplace and to allow air to pass between the burning logs.
+It is important to keep the fire off the hearth and to allow the ashes to collect beneath the fire, thereby forming a layer of additional heat protection.
+See Figure 20.
+Use only Catalog Number GR36A00 Integral Grate for replacement.

-Figure 21 Section Through Fireplace
+Figure 20 Section Through Fireplace